Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process: Introduction

-In this direction, we construct a Bayesian model which integrates normalization and shared clustering across conditions.
-In particular, we build on the \textit{bayNorm} model \citep{Tang}, which directly accounts for the count nature and overdispersion of the data through a negative-binomial model and addresses normalization and imputation through an empirical Bayes approach.
-We combine bayNorm with the hierarchical Dirichlet process \citep[HDP,][]{teh2006hierarchical}, in order to nonparametrically cluster cells, identify cell subtypes and infer varying cell-subtype proportions across conditions.
-Moreover, cells are clustered based on both mean expression and dispersion.
-This allows us to directly account for the mean-variance relationship, which provides robust estimates, particularly for sparse data and/or small clusters \citep{basics3}.
+In this direction, we construct a novel Bayesian model which combines normalization, parameter estimation, and clustering, and integrates multiple datasets through a hierarchical framework for shared clustering across datasets.
+In particular, we build on the \textit{bayNorm} model \citep{Tang}, which directly accounts for the count nature and overdispersion of the data through a negative-binomial model and addresses normalization and imputation by estimating the capture efficiencies through an empirical Bayes approach.
+Specifically, we extend bayNorm to incorporate clustering through mixture models and integrate multiple datasets for shared clustering with a hierarchical framework based on the hierarchical Dirichlet process \citep[HDP,][]{teh2006hierarchical}.
+This allows us to identify potential cell types and infer varying cell-type proportions across datasets in a principled fashion.
+Moreover, cells are clustered based on both mean expression and dispersion, allowing us to directly account for the mean-variance relationship, which provides robust estimates, particularly for sparse data and/or small clusters \citep{basics3}.

 An important aspect of clustering scRNA-seq data is the discovery and identification of genes that distinguish one cluster from the others, often referred to as \textit{marker genes} \citep{raphael2020}.
 Most methods identify marker genes after clustering, by performing some statistical tests, e.g. \citet{rahul2015} identify marker genes by applying the Wilcoxon rank-sum test to the expression values and \citet{minzhe2015} use a mixture of the rank-sum test and Welch's t-test depending on the sample size.
 Motivated by \citet{basics2}, we go beyond simple comparison of mean expression levels; specifically, marker genes that characterize differences between cell subpopulations are detected based on the log-fold change (LFC) of expression values and dispersions across subpopulations.
 Other methods identify marker genes simultaneously within the clustering process \citep[e.g.][]{amit2015,andre2016,jesse2018}.